rednafi/rednafi.com/content/python/dependency_management_redux.md

 dependencies when developing large-scale web apps and reusable libraries.

-In applications, I manage my dependencies with [pip] and [pip-tools], and for libraries, my preferred build backend is the default [hatch].
+In applications, I manage my dependencies with [pip] and [pip-tools], and for libraries, my preferred build backend is [hatch].
 [PEP 621] attempts to standardize the process of storing project metadata in a `pyproject.toml` file, and I absolutely love the fact that now, I'll mostly be able to define all my configurations and dependencies in a single file.
 This made me want to rethink how I wanted to manage the dependencies without sailing against the current recommended standard while also not getting swallowed into the vortex of conflicting opinions in this space.

 ## In applications